zachmccabe/zachmccabe.github.io/_briars/briars.md

 ## Publishing workflow

-1. Briars is shot with an emphasis on quick turn around.
+1. Briars is created with an emphasis on quick turnaround.
 Pictures are shot as JPG files whenever possible, then cropped 1:1 in Photo Mechanic on my Mac.
 Any notes or captions are stored in plaintext files alongside the images.

     (Using the Sony RX100 cameras has slowed down my workflow.
 The on-camera JPG engine is so terrible I was ready to sell the camera until I begrudgingly switched to raw files, and, crucially, started using DXO Photo Lab to create JPGs from those raw files.
 So much better.)

+2. For images published via this website (as well as images shared directly using email or messaging apps), I first prepare JPG files on my Mac.
+It's a quick, drag-and-drop process that relies on an Automator script and ImageOptim to create, and then optimize, down-scaled copies of my pictures.
+Occasionally, I try out cutting-edge image file types like WEBP and AV1.
+I'm sticking with JPG right now because it has good support for metadata and works everywhere -- including in the software I use to run this project!

-2. Everything gets moved to my phone so it can be published via mobile apps.
-I use Syncthing between Mac and Android.
-Previously, I used Dropbox.
+3. Finally, everything gets moved to my phone so it can be published via mobile apps.
+I use Syncthing to sync files between Mac and Android.

-3. For this website I use Nik Output Sharpener on my Mac to prep the scaled-down JPG files.
-Previously, Briars was shared over WeChat and Instagram.
+    (Previously, Briars was shared over WeChat and Instagram.
 Because social platforms optimize image dimensions and file size on their servers, I uploaded a big, 1:1 crop of the image so there was plenty of data to use.
-Nice and simple.
+That was nice and simple.)